-These whipped clay prayer candles are extremely satisfying to make and a feast to look at.
+Here is a wonderful DIY Day of the Dead prayer candle idea.
+These whipped clay treasures are extremely satisfying to make and a feast to look at.
 This project is a sneak peek from my upcoming book, and I asked my publisher if I could share and here we are!

 Decoden is the technical term and I have other projects with that technique using cell phone cases, purse compacts and more.
 But for this – we’re decorating prayer candles for Dia de Muertos.